Whitewater and Rock Campus Libraries

 In his time on campus, Stearns expanded the Normal School's library from 600 volumes to over 1500, added an art gallery, and expanded the college's offerings in elementary education and the natural sciences.
 Electricity also came to the town during Stearns' tenure, marking a time of great transition in national history.
 After leaving Whitewater, he taught pedagogy for 19 years at UW-Madison and wrote extensively on education in Wisconsin.

-The Whitewater Normal School's first president established the concept of the "whole man" or "whole woman," and believed that students should be evaluated on their character, integrity, manners and moral backbone as well as academic performance.
+The Whitewater Normal School's first president established the concept of the "whole man" or "whole woman," and believed that students should be evaluated on their character, integrity, manners, and moral backbone as well as academic performance.
 He believed students should complete two years of general academic study along with their teaching curriculum.
-Arey and his wife took a paternal interest in every Whitewater students after the untimely death of their own daughters.
+Arey and his wife took a paternal interest in every Whitewater student after the untimely death of their daughters.

 Whitewater Campus